 An SCC begins in the upper layer (see image included) of the skins epidermis, and correlate to approximately 30% of non-melanoma skin cancers.

-SCC generally develop very quickly (weeks – months) and form of in areas of the skin highly exposed to sun and where sun damage symptoms are already present, such as wrinkles, age spots, pigment changes or broken blood vessels.
+SCC generally develop very quickly (weeks – months) and form in areas of the skin highly exposed to sun and where sun damage symptoms are already present, such as wrinkles, age spots, pigment changes or broken blood vessels.
 Areas most prevalent to this type of skin cancer are the rim of the ear, lower lip, face, balding scalp, neck, hands, arms and legs.

 It is imperative that you have a doctor look at any sore that isn’t healing, is a thickened red and scaly spot, is tender to touch or is a fast-growing lump.
 SCC can appear similar to warts or an open sore with a raised boarder and crusted surface.